FAQ PAGE

 I started the Tuner program.
 Now what do I do?

 I have the Tuner program running but most of the menus are inactive and nothing seems to work.
-You open a calibration file before most of the functions of the Tuner program become active.
-If you're running the evaluation version of the program you need to obtain a type $42 calibration file.
-This is a very common calibration and you can easily find an example calibration file on the internet.
-The calibration files are technically copyright GM so to avoid any possible copyright infringement issues, we do not include a sample calibration file with the evaluation program.
+You have to open a calibration file before most of the functions of the Tuner program become active.
+If you're running the evaluation version of the program there is a sample type $42 calibration file included in the Tuner folder.

 Back to Top